 Amy is from Lake Panasoffkee, Fl and is a graduating with a bachelor’s degree in Communications Sciences and Disorders from the University of Florida.
 Amy works as an undergraduate research assistant under Dr.Plowman at Aerodigestive Research Core.
 She is also completing a senior honors thesis under Dr.Plowman’s mentorship, as well as Dr. Plowman’s PhD student Raele Robison.
 After Amy graduates, she plans to obtain a Master’s degree in Speech-Language Pathology at the University of Florida.
 Amy is excited to explore all the different areas that Speech Pathologists work in while deciding which avenue is the right one for her.
 In Amy’s spare time she likes to paddleboard and play soccer.

 Delineating Swallowing Safety and Efficiency Impairment Profiles in Amyotrophic Lateral Sclerosis

-Amy M. Ashley, BHS-CMS
+Amy M. Ashley, BHS-CSD

 Raele D. Robison, MS, CCC-SLP